+a car parking rate which relates to the site-wide car parking provision and demonstrates that car parking may In support of the application, an Internal Traffic Assessment has been prepared by Thompson Stanbury Associates.
+Section 4 of this Report provides an assessment of the proposed car parking.

-a car parking rate which relates to the site-wide car parking provision and demonstrates that car parking may be provided for future stages within the total car parking figure of 2,976; and a projected car parking forecast for each remaining stage demonstrating that the total car parking provision can be adhered to.
+As detailed within this Report, the subject development is required to provide between 360 and 547 resident parking spaces and 103 visitor parking be provided for future stages within the total car parking figure of 2,976; and a projected car parking forecast for each remaining stage demonstrating that the total car parking provision can be adhered to. spaces.
+With reference to the submitted plans, the proposal will provide 621 spaces in total, split between 517 resident and 104 visitor parking spaces.
+The Report therefore concludes that the proposed parking is suitably compliant with Council's DCP.